Enrique Gil Robles: Reception and legacy

 By the end of his life Gil emerged as key Traditionalist thinker and gained a prestigious scholarly position; however, he did not make it to the top elite of Spanish law academics, as certified by his failures to obtain a chair in Madrid.
 Following death his memory was first eclipsed and later relegated into oblivion by prolific activity of another Carlist theorist, Juan Vázquez de Mella.
-In the 1930s his image was reduced further on to merely "a father of José Maria Gil-Robles".
+In the 1930s his image was reduced further on to merely "a father of José María Gil-Robles".
 After the war neither the regime nor any other political grouping admitted deference to Gil.
 During revival of the Carlist doctrine in the late Francoist era its key theorists focused on de Mella and referred to Gil casually, though he was acknowledged as one of the giants of Traditionalism.
 Following transición Traditionalism went dramatically out of fashion and a present-day student refers to Gil as "unknown figure, unjustly forgotten".
-Apart from an unpublished 1969 PhD thesis and a handful of articles, he has earned no major monograph so far.

 In the current scholarly discourse as a law theorist Gil is classified as 'iusnaturalista" belonging either to the neo-scholastic or neo-thomist school, indebted to Luigi Taparelli, José Prisco and Luis Mendizabal Martín.
 In dedicated works on natural law in Spain he is treated either marginally or not at all, though some authors appreciate his original contribution.
 As a theorist of education he is presented as representative of Catholic fundamentalism, enemy of krausism and heterodoxy.
 As a state theorist he is usually referred to as Traditionalist, sometimes also as "organicista", "católico tradicional" or representative of "corporativismo católico".
 As a politician Gil is typically labeled either as Carlist or Integrist.
 As a public figure he is considered a reactionary.
 According to his son he was "a democrat to the core"; José María Gil-Robles admitted having been politically indebted to his father, but their visions of Christian democracy were entirely incompatible.

 Scholars differ when assessing Gil's contribution to Traditionalism.
 In a very recent historiographical synthesis of the theory he is treated marginally; some see him as merely a "sistematizador" of earlier thought; others view him as a theorist who re-modeled the ideology and one of the all-time Traditionalist greats.
 One student names Gil "most systematic doctrinaire of Traditionalism of the early 20th century" and considers de Mella his follower.
 In the Spanish public discourse Gil remains largely unknown and hence, unlike some other Traditionalist thinkers, does not generate controversy.
 In the international realm popular works of mostly foreign historians portrayed him as sort of proto-fascist.
 Also specialized Spanish scholars, when discussing his general contribution to right-wing thought, despite Gil's vehement hostility towards omnipotent state admit that "generic organicist ideas that emerged in a general movement of reflux of individualism, put in front of the social question, eventually facilitated the arrival in the twenties to authoritarian or totalitarian corporatist solutions."